 - Strategic growth: Being selective about where and how an enterprise grows has been a key focus of Ford and his Portmeirion team for years.
 Not all growth leads to increased enterprise value or superior long-term market performance.
 We’ve helped many corporate clients see how their previous growth has evolved, and understand where they should go next.
 We’ve also applied many of these techniques successfully to municipal growth planning.

-- Business model evolution: Ford has led development of innovative models for many subscription-based businesses (e.g. wireless, information, security), reformulating their go-to-market approaches and marketing programs.
+- Business model evolution: Ford has led development of innovative models for many subscription-based businesses (e.g. content, wireless, security), reformulating their go-to-market approaches and marketing programs.
 Portmeirion conducts ongoing research on emerging and new business models, identifying which work and which don’t.
 We recently extended our research and methodology to examine regulatory models as well.

 - Marketing and segmentation strategies: Ford has spearheaded many successful market segmentation efforts, including analysis of the consumer or business-to-business buying process for a variety of service and product areas.
 These efforts, supported by Portmeirion’s market-leading capabilities in large data-set analysis, routinely lead to measurable revenue lift and enterprise growth for our clients.